Practical Postpartum Recovery Tips: Preparing While You’re Still Pregnant

 Having a baby is a magical time.
 The hard stuff is just part of it, but you will be re-motivated to push through it every time you snuggle with your baby.
 Still, that doesn’t mean it won’t be hard.

-Yes, there will be some pain.
+Yes, there will be some pain during your postpartum recovery.
 Mentally prepare for that.
 The tips above will help you avoid some unnecessary stress ahead of time.
 Things will be challenging, but you can do this.

 The best of my postpartum recovery tips is to be patient with yourself.
 It takes time to adjust to how things are going to change.
 All mamas are different.
 All babies are different.
 Soon, you will find a rhythm that’s right for you.

 So prepare the best you can and let the rest fall into place.
 You’re going to be a great mama.
 And remind yourself, this is going to be worth it.

 If you’re looking for more ways to prepare before baby arrives check out my posts, What you Probably won’t get at your Baby Shower and How to Mentally Prepare for your Birth Plan to Fall Apart.

 Follow me on Pinterest for tips on pregnancy and life as a new mom.